stakater/mto-docs/content/integrations/openbao/adr/0002-vco-fork-vs-cherrypick.md

 Pros:

 - We own it.
-Can merge PR #290, add OpenBao patches, pull upstream fixes via rebase.
+Can merge PR #290, add OpenBao patches, pull upstream fixes via `rebase`.
 - Inherits 15,707 LOC of tests and 47 working controllers (Vault-targeted; see shared context).

 Cons:

 - **Scope change.** Shipping a `stakater-ab/vault-config-operator` fork makes us an OpenBao config-operator maintainer.
 We inherit bug reports, feature requests, and CVE disclosures for all 47 primitives, not just the 11 we use.
-- **Split focus.** Engineering attention that was on tenant fan-out now also covers rebases, dep bumps, CVE triage, and OpenBao-compat patches across 46,000 LOC.
+- **Split focus.** Engineering attention that was on tenant fan-out now also covers `rebases`, dep bumps, CVE triage, and OpenBao-compat patches across 46,000 LOC.
 - **Product identity.** A new contributor finds a Vault operator with MTO bolted on, not a focused MTO extension.
 - **Security surface.** The 36 dormant primitives are reachable code paths.
 CVEs there flag our binary regardless of whether we use the feature.
 - **Hard to undo.** Once published, a fork accumulates downstream users and custom patches.
 Reversing later means coordinating a migration for consumers and abandoning years of divergence — a high-cost exit.

-Tactical costs (rebase tax, Vault SDK in `go.mod`, version skew) also apply but are secondary.
+Tactical costs (`rebase` tax, Vault SDK in `go.mod`, version skew) also apply but are secondary.

 ### C. Cherry-pick

 Copy the 11 type files (Apache-2.0 with attribution).
-Write our own controllers against our existing bao client ([operator source](https://github.com/stakater/mto-extension-openbao)).
+Write our own controllers against our existing OpenBao client ([operator source](https://github.com/stakater/mto-extension-openbao)).

 Pros:

 - Product identity stays focused on tenant fan-out.
 - Ship one CRD (`OpenBaoExtension`).
 Nothing dormant.
 - No Vault SDK.
 Our thin-client design stays intact.
-- Drift we care about (OpenBao compat) is in code we own.
+- Drift we care about (OpenBao `compat`) is in code we own.
 Drift we don't care about (VCO tracking Vault) isn't our problem.
 - Apache-2.0 bulk-copy with attribution is legally and culturally standard.

 Cons: